akshay3989/deep-learning-project/README.md

 This tutorial summarizes my research during graduate school, and I hope it can help more people learn.
 I will continue sharing new knowledge as I learn it.
 The tutorial is shared, following this teaching flow: 1) Introduce the network architecture and innovations 2) Build and train the network using PyTorch 3) Build and train the network using TensorFlow (Keras module)
-All course PPT slides are placed in the course_ppt folder for download.

 Tutorial Directory